 Before any agent ships, engineering produces token estimates by task class at P50 and P95.
 Finance approves a monthly budget envelope per product area and sets alert thresholds — typically at 50%, 80%, and 100% of the envelope — with a defined response for each threshold: monitor, review, halt.
 The output is a mutual cost contract, not a dashboard to check later.
 This document also defines what happens when each threshold fires, so the response isn't improvised during an incident.

 Every inference request must emit a structured cost event: agent ID, workflow ID, product area, model used, input tokens, output tokens, and cache hit status.
 Wire these to your observability platform — OpenTelemetry span attributes work well.
 Without attribution, governance is blind.
-You can see total monthly spend but cannot identify which agent or workflow drove it, which makes optimization guesswork.
+You can see total monthly spend but cannot identify which agent or workflow drove it.

 Finance and platform engineering spend 30 minutes reviewing the cost report together.
 Flag any workflow spending above P95 for its task class.
 Assign an investigation owner with a 48-hour resolution window.
 Most anomalies have simple explanations — context size creep from a new document type, a high-volume customer, a tool schema change that bloated prompt size.
 Finding these weekly keeps incidents at sprint scope rather than quarterly scope.

 Model pricing changes.
 New tiers emerge.
-What required Opus six months ago may be Sonnet territory now — capability gaps narrow, fine-tuning options emerge, and benchmark scores shift.
+What required Opus six months ago may be Sonnet territory now — capability gaps narrow as smaller models improve.
 Every month, re-run the routing decision matrix against current pricing and current benchmark data for your specific task mix.
 Routing rules set six months ago and never revisited are almost certainly leaving money on the table.

 Most of these only reveal themselves after they've already cost money